Connection and Community

 Over the years I’ve developed a bunch of fun strategies to get people writing and sharing their work.
 And it has to be fun because if it’s not then why do it?
 My goal is to make writing something you want to do by yourself, not just in class because the teacher says so.
 The trick is in allowing yourself to be vulnerable.
 If you can do that with a group of people then you can do it by yourself.
 Writing, like life, requires empathy and compassion, and writing and reading in a group can teach us that.

 Writing is about learning to stay open and follow the words where they want to take you.
 Let yourself be vulnerable and you’ll be very surprised by what happens.
 When you follow the words you’re following your heart.
 That’s where your truest self can be heard.
 Writing is about understanding inspiration and making it a part of your life.
-On paper and at the mic we’ll uncover our own myth and discover what makes us unique and so connected to everyone else at the same time.
+On paper and at the mic we’ll uncover your own myth and discover what makes you unique and connected to everyone else at the same time.